0ne29kro/build-it/README.md

 We believe programming should be taught the way it's actually done: by building real things, making mistakes, and learning from them.
 No toy examples.
 No "hello world" padding.
 Just working software, explained completely.

+## The Build It Constitution

+Every guide follows the [Build It Constitution](./CONSTITUTION.md) — a locked instructional framework defining stage boundaries, page structure, and atomic step rules.

 ---

 <details>